Louise Harnby | Crime Fiction and Thriller Editor

 In a nutshell, good to go is unlikely to be where you’re at if you hire an editorial professional for just one pass.
 Good enough will have to suffice.

 I'm not being grouchy, just honest about what's possible.
 I'm a genuine advocate of the independent author's right to write and publish.
 I think it's brilliant that anyone can put their storytelling out there.
-My young daughter was publishing her own stories on WattPad before she was celebrating a birthday with double digits!
+My young child was publishing their own stories on WattPad before they were celebrating a birthday with double digits!
 How marvellous is that?

 Guidance on making the tough decisions